vuejs/vue-cli/docs/guide/mode-and-env.md

 ### Using Env Variables in Client-side Code

-You can access them in your application code:
+You can access env variables in your application code:

 ``` js
 console.log(process.env.VUE_APP_SECRET)